Off-Grid Solar and

-Tip #6 Micro VS
+Tip #6 Micro VS Macro -

 My findings in more than a decade of experiments show that the mainstream

 when the ah (amp-hour) rate is increased exponentially.

 There is a better way.

 Once upon a time, I followed all the advice I could get my hands on

 concerning solar, wind, batteries, controllers, inverters, the science of

 wire distance/drop, ad infinitum and nauseaum.
 So just like EVERYBODY

 else, with only one view that regurgitates itself all over the Internet, I